Bill Cosby, 81, moved to general unit at Pennsylvania prison

-COLLEGEVILLE, Pa.
-(AP) — Bill Cosby has been moved to a general population unit as he serves three to 10 years in prison for sexual assault in Pennsylvania.
+COLLEGEVILLE, Pa. — Bill Cosby has been moved to a general population unit as he serves three to 10 years in prison for sexual assault in Pennsylvania.

-The move last week comes after the 81-year-old actor spent about four months in special housing as he acclimated to the SCI-Phoenix in suburban Philadelphia.
+The move last week came after the 81-year-old actor spent about four months in special housing as he acclimated to SCI-Phoenix in suburban Philadelphia.

-A state prison spokeswoman says Cosby has a single cell and is not on a ward for older inmates.
+Cosby, who is legally blind, now has a single cell in a two-story unit at the newly built prison in Montgomery County.
+Other inmates are assigned to help him throughout the day, given his age and disability, state prison spokeswoman Amy Worden said.

-Spokeswoman Amy Worden says inmates there can spend several hours a day in the gym or exercise yard, and other time in the library, class or day room.
-She says the legally blind Cosby has inmates assigned to help him at times, given his age and disability.
+Inmates there can spend several hours a day in the gym or exercise yard, and other time in the library, classroom, day room or visiting area.
+They have a sink and toilet in their cells, and are allowed to keep a TV or tablet there if they buy them.

 Most Read Nation & World Stories